 To calculate the maximum in after-tax contributions that you can make, subtract your 401K contributions and your employer’s matching contributions from that maximum.

-If no 50% match, the math would look like this:
+If no employer match was offered, for example, the math would look like this:

 The Benefits of a Mega Backdoor Roth

 When executed effectively, a mega backdoor Roth conversion will have the following benefits: